Elon Musk: About 150,000 orders thus far for Tesla Cybertruck

 Tesla plans to start manufacturing the truck around late 2021.

-The U.S. pickup truck market is one of the world's most profitable vehicle segments and is dominated by Ford Motor Co, General Motors Co and Fiat Chrysler Automobiles NV (FCA).
+The U.S. pickup truck market is one of the world's most profitable vehicle segments and is dominated by Ford Motor Co <F.N>, General Motors Co <GM.N> and Fiat Chrysler Automobiles NV (FCA) <FCHA.MI> <FCAU.N>.

 (Reporting by Kanishka Singh in Bengaluru; Editing by Sandra Maler)